MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 ![Import app package](media/sample-crisis-communication-app/21-Request-Help.png)

-Before completing these step, first create a Teams team for your crisis management team.
+Before completing the following step, first create a Teams team for your crisis management team.
 Once you do, you can get the ID for it and bring it into your flow.
-If you need help creating a Teams team, jump to [Create a central crisis management Teams team](#create-a-central-crisis-management-teams-team).
+If you need help with creating a Teams team, jump to [Create a central crisis management Teams team](#create-a-central-crisis-management-teams-team).

 1. Navigate to the Teams channel that you want to post all of your help requests to.
 1. Select the **...** menu for the channel.